grafoojs/grafoo/packages/core/readme.md

 ### `ClientInstance.read`

-The read method takes as argumets the query object and optionally a variables object.
+The read method takes as arguments the query object and optionally a variables object.
 It returns an object with two properties: `data` which is an tree structured object shaped according to your query tree and `objects`, a flat structured object containing every node on your query indexed by a unique id created with the `idProps` option.

 #### Example